 Oh, this is the cutest age ever.
 I like to just sit around and watch as they entertain us with their cute personalities.
 Now, feeding them can sometimes be a little challenging.
 Their tummies are so small they need to eat several meals or snacks, whatever you want to call them, each day.
-I still remember a granddaughter who loved broccoli, first grandchild ever to eat that at 1-1/2 years old.
+I still remember a granddaughter who loved broccoli, the first grandchild ever to eat that at 1-1/2 years old.

 Sometimes toddlers will eat anything, and some are a little pickier.

-The next time you go the store look down the grocery aisles and decide what finger foods your toddler would enjoy eating, they would probably also apply to other toddlers in your neighborhood if you needed to share.
+The next time you go to the store look down the grocery aisles and decide what finger foods your toddler would enjoy eating, they would probably also apply to other toddlers in your neighborhood if you needed to share.
 They love crackers, applesauce cups, fruit cups, green beans, and healthy snacks.
 I still love graham crackers, I guess I’m a kid at heart.
-Be sure and put some small sippy cups, bowls, plates and silverware in your toddler emergency food kits.
+Be sure and put some small sippy cups, bowls, plates, and silverware in your toddler emergency food kits.

 Freeze-dried fruits and vegetables in #10 cans are easy for toddlers to eat right out of the can.
 Cut into appropriate age bite sizes.
-Mac and cheese are always popular, just write down what your toddler may like and stockpile a little or lot and rotate it.
+Mac and cheese are always popular, just write down what your toddler may like and stockpile a little or a lot and rotate it.

 I love storing rice milk because it has a pretty long shelf-life, and one of my granddaughters is regular milk intolerant.
 I also store chocolate Quick Mix.
 I know it’s not the healthiest, but it makes great hot cocoa for my grandkids.
 I serve the hot cocoa in sippy cups, so we have very few spills.

 If you have some sippy cups in your kits they will be clean and be new to any child that may need a warm cup of cocoa.
 There may be a neighbor who has not yet learned to be prepared, I will serve their cute little kids hot cocoa.
-Here are some sippy cups like I use.
+Here are some sippy cups that I use.
 Mental note to myself, please order a few more.
 Sippy Cups

 This age is fun because what child wouldn’t love to choose the food they would eat today at a grocery store or in case of an emergency?
-Let’s be real, not all the food will be healthy, but we need some cans of food that only needs a can opener and a way to cook it.
+Let’s be real, not all the food will be healthy, but we need some cans of food that only need a can opener and a way to cook it.

 Okay, I have to say right now I don’t know how my daughters feed their sons who are athletes, and well over six feet tall.
 One of my grandsons came to visit and I fixed dinner and about an hour later he was rummaging for leftovers, love that kid.
 When he was born, I stared at his huge hands and feet.
-I said to my daughter “this is going to be a very tall son.”
+I said to my daughter “This is going to be a very tall son.”
 And he is.
 And a few others are just as tall.

 Here’s the deal with teenagers, they may not want to go to the store to choose some foods in cans that can be reheated, but they may as well know life could change in an instant in an emergency, and they will be thankful for those food items.

 Suggestions, pancake mix (all ages), syrup, chili, spaghetti, spaghetti sauce, chunky soups, crackers, and canned meats.
 Add a few boxes of crackers with small jars of mayo or Miracle Whip.
-Score with snacks like Costco serves.
+Score with snacks as Costco serves.

 This one is a lot easier to figure out because we understand the need for food storage.
 I would go as a family to the grocery store and choose food for one day.
-The next week, choose food for the second day, then a third day.
+The next week, choose food for the second day, then the third day.